Biokinesiology and Physical Therapy

 PT 529 Life Span Motor Control (3, Fa) Introduction to sensorimotor systems, overview of current perspectives in motor control from fetus through late adulthood, and clinical tests of motor proficiency.
 Lecture, limited laboratory.

-PT 530 Therapeutic Exercise (2, Sm) Theoretical and practical principles for evaluation of exercise need and prescription of exercise programs, specifically for strength and balance.
+PT 530ab Therapeutic Exercise (a: 2, Sp; b: 2, Sm) a: Theoretical and practical principles for evaluation of exercise need and prescription of exercise programs.
 Emphasis on approaches for patients with musculoskeletal deficits.
+(Duplicates credit in former PT 530.) b: Examination of needs analysis and prescription of exercise programs for special patient populations and assessment of current community trends in exercise and wellness.

 PT 534L Neuroanatomy (3, Sm) Organized approach to structures in the brain, spinal cord and peripheral nervous systems that subserve motor, sensory, and integrative functions, memory, cognitive and special senses.
 Lecture, laboratory.